-Similar to a typical garden, using the right growing medium is critically important.
-Since hydroponic gardens are soilless, your choice of medium is there simply to anchor the roots of the plants.
+Similar to what you would do when growing a soil-based vegetable garden, using the right growing medium is critically important.
+Since hydroponic gardens are soilless, your choice of medium is simply there to anchor the roots of the plants.
 It provides no nutritional benefits.
 You will do that separately.
 Some options for growing mediums are perlite, coir (coconut husk fibers), clay pellets and rockwool (made from basalt rock), Sunleaves rocks (made from shale), hydrocorn (lava rock) and growstones.
 Each has its own benefits.

 Nutrients and Fertilizer